If you’re under the impression that voice search is merely a fad, you’re in for a big surprise!

 In order to rank higher in voice based search, you’ll need to optimize your website for Google voice search queries.
 Here are some tried and true strategies to get a head start.

+1.)
+Target the top three SERP positions.
 If you wish to have search engines recommend you in voice searches, your content should be aiming to appear in the top three search positions.

 Since Google sources most of its content for voice search from high-ranking websites, work towards optimizing your website content following their SEO best practices.

+2.)
+Incorporate long-tail questions and answers.
 Most people tend to ask question-based queries.
 If your content includes the question and a relevant, well thought-out answer, chances are that Google will choose to show your content in their featured snippets section.

 Not only should your answer be relevant, it should also be short and concise.
 The optimal length of your featured snippets answer should be no more than 30 words.